 This post was written by Ryan Nowak

-In 2.1 we’re adding a feature to address a long-standing problem for maintaining MVC – how do we make improvements to framework code without making it too hard for developers to upgrade to the latest version?
+In 2.1 we're adding a feature to address a long-standing problem for maintaining MVC - how do we make improvements to framework code without making it too hard for developers to upgrade to the latest version?
+This is not an easy concern to solve - and with 7 major releases of MVC (dating back to 2009) there

 There are 3 options to get ASP.NET Core 2.1 Preview applications running on Azure App Service: